Take the First Step Toward Your Welding Career Now!

 Community College

-The expenses of community colleges can range, but for a welding program, you should expect a tuition falling between $5,000-$15,000.
-Prices can increase if you're an out-of-district resident, and can get higher if you're enrolling out-of-state.
-Welding programs through community colleges can take anywhere from a few months to 2 years if you attend full time.
+As for trade school/certificate programs, expenses of community colleges range too.
+Tuition can fall between $5,000-$15,000.
+Prices can increase for out-of-district and out-of-state students.
+By enrolling in a community college, your training can last anywhere from a few months to 2 years, if you attend full time.

 Apprenticeship